ravikiranreddy-kaatasani/online-library-management-system/README.md

             Functional requirements:
             -------------------------
-               -System must be able to verify information -System must be able to enter number of copies into table.
+               - System must be able to verify information
+               - System must be able to enter number of copies into table.
                - System must be able to not allow two books having same book id.

          1.4 SEARCH BOOK: